rifqinurpermadi/Sentiment-Analysis/README.md

 # Sentiment Analysis of Public Responses to the 2024 Indonesian Presidential and Vice Presidential Second Debate on X/Twitter
+The data was obtained through Twitter data crawling.

 Task Done :
 - Crawling data on Twitter using the Tweet Harvest API
 - Labeling sentiment for each tweet using a lexicon-based approach